[Une version française de cette page est également disponible.]

 I have organized at the ENS a workshop on logic, set theory and forcing (both classical and intuitionist) during the 1998–1999 term.
 Here is the list of talks that took place:

-4. Introduction to categorical logic (by myself).
-Available (dvi or ps (compressed); French).
+Trying to make some sense of categorical logic (dvi or ps (compressed); French).

 Some posts I made to the students' forum (local newsgroup) of the ENS, included in my Best Of are of mathematical interest (note that all are in French):